PrefectHQ/prefect/docs/guides/host.md

 !!! tip "`PREFECT_API_URL` required when running Prefect inside a container"
     You must set the API server address to use Prefect within a container, such as a Docker container.

     You can save the API server address in a [Prefect profile](/concepts/settings/).
-Whenever that profile is active, the API endpoint will be be at that address.
+Whenever that profile is active, the API endpoint is at that address.

     See [Profiles & Configuration](/concepts/settings/) for more information on profiles and configurable Prefect settings.

-## Prefect database
+## About Prefect database

 The Prefect database persists data to track the state of your flow runs and related Prefect concepts, including: